-With FEFLOW, you can create layer-based, partially unstructured or fully unstructured (tetrahedral) meshes in 3D.
-Make precise spatial representation of complex geological and geometrical settings such as rivers, fractures, pipes, tunnels and well locations.
-Deactivate and reactivate mesh elements to account for temporal changes of the model domain, for example to represent mining plans and tunnel excavations.
+With FEFLOW, you can create layer-based, partially unstructured or fully unstructured meshes in 3D.
+Produce precise spatial representation of complex geological and geometrical settings such as rivers, fractures, pipes, tunnels and well locations.
+Deactivate and reactivate mesh elements within the model domain to account for temporal changes such as tunnel excavations or mine plans.

 Model groundwater flow, assess seepage amounts and estimate pore pressure profiles to support open pit slope and underground mining design.
 Create dewatering and worst-case scenarios, assess the hydraulic performance of a tailings storage facility and simulate the fate of contaminants for EIAs.

-Assess groundwater remediation strategies for construction and tunnelling projects.
-Simulate the geometrical changes of the tunnel, undergrounds and other settings involving excavations.
+Assess groundwater mitigation and remediation strategies for construction and tunneling projects.
+Simulate geometric changes in a tunnel, earth material and other underground features involved in excavations.

 Identify potential groundwater abstraction locations and optimise scenarios of Managed Aquifer Recharge (MAR).
-Analyse saltwater intrusion in freshwater resources and understand groundwater-surface water interaction (including fully hydrodynamical solutions).
+Analyse saltwater intrusion in freshwater resources and better understand groundwater-surface water interaction (e.g. by linking to a fully hydrodynamic river or flood model).

 Use the built-in Kinetics Editor to account for transport processes from conservative, reactive and multi-species.
 Couple groundwater modelling with external models to simulate land use impacts on groundwater quality at the regional scale.
 Assess the impact and design of nuclear waste storage facilities.